jasonaaronwilson/omni-shell/README.md

 Commands fit on one line unless continued with \ at the very end of the line.

-Strings begin and end with " or """
+Strings begin and end with " or """ and are interpolated.

 ## Simple Commands